-The following article was written exactly one year ago.
+On December 1st bass legend Jaco Pastorius would’ve been 62 years old… The following article was written in September 2008.
 Out of the many jazz posts I’ve done, this one is my favorite.
-Twenty two years after his tragic death, Jaco Pastorius’ extraordinary talent continues to generate a sentimental spot, and is a source of inspiration for musicians and fans the world over.… I hope you enjoy the variation in genre this time around. ~TBB
+Twenty six years after his tragic death, Jaco Pastorius’ extraordinary talent continues to generate a sentimental spot and source of inspiration for musicians & fans the world over.… I hope you enjoy the variation in genre this time around. ~TBB

 Saturday morning I had breakfast with an old friend that I’ve known for most of my life.
 It’s been a few months since we last spoke, so we took the opportunity to get together for a few hours to catch-up on stuff.
 My friend is a bass player and doesn’t play live that much anymore, but he continues to record as often as possible.
 I won’t get into his music credits in order to maintain his privacy, but he’s a respected musician in many circles.
 It’s really cool, as we have been in contact for over 40 years now.
 I owe much of my music sensibility to this gentleman.
 So much so that I weaved him into a piece I wrote called Remembering Little Walter.

 He was always a little different in his approach to his instrument than your average musician.
 To this day he reminds me of Jaco Pastorius.
 Not only in his tone, but also the way he’s able to make his bass sing so expressively.
 His playing is always a focal point on anything he touches; bringing his experience to the forefront on every note for all to enjoy.